Tasha Ghouri: 1998–2022: Early life and Love Island

 In 2022, Ghouri applied for the ITV2 dating show Love Island; she told an October 2023 edition of Grace Beverley's Working Hard, Hardly Working podcast that she had previously applied for Too Hot to Handle but was told that she was not right for the programme and that a producer who worked on both shows passed her name on.
 ITV announced in May 2022 that Ghouri would be an original contestant on Love Island's eighth series, becoming the format's first deaf contestant.
 She later used an April 2023 tweet to allege that filming for Love Island had obstructed her from filming for the 2023 film Barbie, for which she had auditioned as a dancer and got through to the finals.

-Ghouri was initially coupled up with Andrew Le Page after facing a public vote, though was taken on dates by Jay Younger and Charlie Radnedge two weeks in, and she and Le Page remained a couple until the format's Casa Amor, when Le Page spent a brief period with Coco Lodge before breaking up with her and Ghouri spent a brief period with Billy Brown before breaking up with him.
-A disgruntled Lodge later revealed to their fellow Islanders what she and Le Page had got up to on the first night of Casa Amor and Le Page later went viral for his awkward explanation to Ghouri that he had "licked her tit, or whatever".
+Ghouri was initially coupled up with Andrew Le Page after facing a public vote, though she was taken on dates by Jay Younger and Charlie Radnedge two weeks in.
+She and Le Page remained a couple until the format's Casa Amor, when Le Page spent a brief period with Coco Lodge before breaking up with her and Ghouri spent a brief period with Billy Brown before breaking up with him.
+A disgruntled Lodge later revealed to their fellow Islanders what she and Le Page had got up to on the first night of Casa Amor, and Le Page went viral for his awkward explanation to Ghouri that he had "licked her tit, or whatever".

 Ghouri and Le Page ultimately made the final and placed joint-fourth, spending 58 days on the show.
-While on the show, Ghouri received a large amount of abuse for the way she spoke, with "girls mocking Tasha" receiving over 6,100,000 views on TikTok; the volume of abuse directed at Ghouri later led her social media delegates to request that commentators stop mocking her deafness, and in December 2022, ITV announced that it would ban Islanders from having active social media accounts during their time on the programme.
-She and Le Page moved in to an apartment in East London in September 2022 and adopted, Luna, a Spanish Podenco mixed breed, in June 2023.
+While on the show, Ghouri received a large amount of abuse for the way she spoke, with "girls mocking Tasha" receiving over 6.1 million views on TikTok.
+The volume of abuse directed at Ghouri led her social media delegates to request that commentators stop mocking her deafness, and in December 2022, ITV announced that it would ban Islanders from having active social media accounts during their time on the programme.
+She and Le Page moved in to an apartment in East London in September 2022 and adopted Luna, a Spanish Podenco mixed breed, in June 2023.